 - 1. INPUTS CH 1 ...
 CH n one 3-pin, 3.5 mm-pitch screwterminal connector per amplifier channel.
 The inputs are balanced.
-Connect the amplifier sources here. - 2.
-INPUT ROUTING a 2-, 4- or 8-way DIP switch depending on model.
+Connect the amplifier sources here. - INPUT ROUTING a 2-, 4- or 8-way DIP switch depending on model.
 The factory default setting is with all switches up: in this state each amplifier channel will be fed by the same-numbered input connector.
-See page 14 for full description of function.
+See page 16 for full description of function.
 Note that SW1 is inactive on all models. - 3.
 LEVEL one recessed preset-type control per channel: adjusts the output level of the channel. - 4.
 AUX 1 and AUX 2 two 3-pin, 3.5 mm-pitch screw-terminal connectors.
 May be used to drive additional amplifiers, for recording or other purposes.
 The outputs are balanced and derived "post" the relevant LEVEL control.
 The factory default sources for the AUX 1 and AUX 2 are the signals routed to the inputs of amplifier Channels 1 and 2 respectively; thus AUX 2's source will be affected by the setting of INPUT ROUTING DIP switch SW2.
-The web browser pages allow full control over the source, level, EQ and other parameters of the auxiliary outputs. - 5.
-SPEAKER OUTPUTS one 2-pin, 5 mm-pitch screwterminal connector per amplifier channel.
+The web browser pages allow full control over the source, level, EQ and other parameters of the auxiliary outputs. - 70V / 100V LINE OUTPUTS one 2-pin, 5 mm-pitch screw-terminal connector per amplifier channel.
 Connect the feeds to the loudspeaker systems here. - 6.
 65 Hz HIGH PASS FILTER a 2-, 4- or 8-way DIP switch depending on model.
 The factory default setting is with all switches down and filters active.
 The factory default filter frequency is 65 Hz: frequencies below this will be removed.
 The frequency may be adjusted to a different value via the web browser pages. - 7.
-SPEAKER LOAD a 2-, 4- or 8-way DIP switch depending on model.
-CVA Digital amplifiers may be used with either 70 / 100 V-line high-impedance, or $4\Omega$ / $8\Omega$ / $16\Omega$ low-impedance systems.
-The factory default setting is with all switches down, for high-impedance operation.
-High-impedance mode is configured for 100 V-line operation from the factory, but can be changed via the DSP configuration.
+70V / 100V a 2-, 4- or 8-way DIP switch depending on model.
+CV Digital amplifiers may be used with either 70 V-line systems or 100 V-line systems.
+The factory default setting is either with all switches up (70 V-line) or all switches down (100 V-line), depending on region.